28stabwoundz/ci536-group-project/docs/TASK.md

 - [ ] We need mock CVs for parser testing
 - [ ] Need way to manually trigger resume parsing for debugging
 - [ ] "Reject job" needs a reason field
+- [x] React components need .jsx extension for Vite compatibility
+- [x] Port conflicts need to be resolved (5000/5001 and 3000/3001/3002/3003/3004/3005/3006)
+- [x] Enhanced questionnaire with better UX needed for job matching

 ## 🚧 Active Development Checklist

-- [ ] Ensure all new endpoints have basic tests
+- [x] Ensure all new endpoints have basic tests
-- [ ] Add all new routes to API documentation
+- [x] Add all new routes to API documentation
-- [ ] Update README.md when setup or dependencies change
+- [x] Update README.md when setup or dependencies change
+- [x] Update documentation for enhanced features

+## 🔮 Future Development Priorities

+### Next Development Sprint (Priority Order)
+1. **Resume Parsing & Scoring**
+   - Implement basic parsing of uploaded CVs
+   - Extract and store skills, experience from resumes
+   - Create scoring algorithm to match candidates with jobs

+2. **Admin Dashboard Development**
+   - Create admin interface for job and user management
+   - Implement approval/rejection workflow for jobs
+   - Build reporting and analytics features

+3. **Production Deployment**
+   - Migrate from SQLite to PostgreSQL for production
+   - Deploy backend and frontend to cloud services
+   - Set up CI/CD pipeline for automated deployment

+4. **Additional User Features**
+   - Notifications for job matching and application status
+   - Advanced job filtering and recommendations
+   - User profile enhancements

+### Technical Debt to Address
+- ✅ Convert all remaining .js files to .jsx for Vite compatibility
+- [x] Add proper error handling to all API endpoints
+- [x] Implement input validation on forms
+- [x] Add loading states to all async operations

+### Future Features (Post-MVP)
+- Password reset functionality
+- Email notifications for application status
+- Admin moderation tools
+- Reporting and analytics dashboard
+- Application status tracking
+- Questionnaire answer saving for resuming later
+- Question branching based on previous answers